HugoByte/composer/README.md

     Here,

-    `[SOURCE]` - The path(relative path or absolute path) of the directory, where the package is located.
+    - `[SOURCE]` - The path(relative path or absolute path) of the directory, where the package is located.
+    - `--build-directory` - This is an optional path for the build directory to generate a package code, If there are issues obtaining the package code during the build process, an error is thrown.

 > [!NOTE]